Skilled Nursing Facilities

 Private care services are often overlooked by health care professionals as a valuable and realistic option.
 Because it involves paying out of pocket, clinicians often feel uncomfortable about suggesting private care, or make assumptions that someone does not have the financial means.
 Private care can be a valuable support in a wide variety of situations – temporary or long term.
 Private care is a personal choice.

-Hospice Services can be a tremendous support to families whose focus is on comfort and quality of life instead of aggressive treatment in a terminal illness.
-This service, usually covered by Medicare, provides the equipment and medication necessary to keep an individual comfortable at home, intermittent caregivers and nurse visits to guide family members on your care.
+Hospice Services can be a tremendous support to families whose focus is on comfort and quality of life instead of aggressive treatment of a terminal illness.
+This service, usually covered by Medicare, provides the equipment and medication necessary to keep an individual comfortable at home with intermittent caregivers and nurse visits to guide family members on the plan of care.
 Many people also find it very helpful to hire additional caregiver support, especially in an assisted living setting or when family has limited availability.